seconila/phing-build/README.md

 **phing sync**

-Upload files to an environment immediately.
+Upload files to a remote server immediately.
 An itemised list will be displayed.

 **phing ssh**

-Opens an SSH session to an environment.
+Opens an SSH session to a remote server.

+## Setting up passwordless SSH login

+Create the RSA key pair using:

+    ssh-keygen

+By default, this will create the private and public key files in your ~/.ssh folder:

+    ~/.ssh/id_rsa
+    ~/.ssh/id_rsa.pub

+Copy the public key to the remote server using `ssh-copy-id`.
+This is a one-time operation and allows you to execute sync and ssh tasks without password prompts.
+E.g.:

+    ssh-copy-id remote-user@remote-host.com

+You can execute `phing ssh` to test passwordless SSH login.

-## Passing parameters directly to FileSyncTask from the command-line
+## Passing parameters directly to FileSyncTask from the command-line for batch scripting

 **phing sync-execute-task -Ddryrun=true -propertyfile prod.properties**